-Winter weather often means spending the day inside.
-Save some special activities and games for days when venturing out is absolutely out of the question.
-It’ll make kids a little more excited to spend the day indoors, and hopefully help the day go by quicker, especially if they’re used to playing outside every day.
-Wind and cold and rain and snow have the power to induce cabin fever, so we came up with a list of 9 fun activities for making the most of your day inside.
+Social distancing to keep ourselves out of harms was often means spending the day inside.
+Save some special activities and games for days when venturing away from your home is out of the question.
+It’ll make kids a little more excited to spend the day indoors, and hopefully help the day go by quicker, especially if they’re used to playing outside or seeing friends daily.
+Any amount of time indoors has the power to induce cabin fever, so we came up with a list of 9 fun activities for making the most of your day inside.

 Make the Most of Mealtime